PauloPHLP/ThirtyDaysOfCSS/README.md

 ## 👀️ Rules

 - Finish one challenge a day.
-- Share your progress on social media (Twitter, Facebook, Linkedin etc.) using the hashtag #30DaysOfCSS
+- Share your progress on social media (Twitter, Facebook, LinkedIn etc.) using the hashtag #30DaysOfCSS

 ## ✨️ See live